suzuki-shunsuke/buildflow/README.md

     # This is used to refer to the content of the file in subsequent tasks.
     read_file:
       # The file path to be read
+      # If the path is the relative path, this is treated as the relative path from the directory where the configuration file exists.
       path: foo.txt
   - name: zoo
     # write a file.
     write_file:
       # The file path to be written
+      # If the path is the relative path, this is treated as the relative path from the directory where the configuration file exists.
       path: foo.txt
       # The template of the file content.
       template: |